 Instructions

-- Separate into the pans evenly spreading the tops of the cake smoothly.
+- Separate the cake batter into the pans evenly, spreading the tops of the cake smoothly.
 Bake for 20-25 minutes or until a toothpick is inserted and comes out clean.

 - Add the powdered sugar mixture one cup at a time.
-Once all the powdered sugar mixture has been added, for me, the frosting was really thick.
-Therefore, I added about 3 tbsp. of cream (one at a time) until the frosting thinned out to the consistency I preferred.
+Once all the powdered sugar mixture had been added for me, the frosting was thick.
+Therefore, I added about 3 tbsp. of heavy cream (one at a time) until the frosting thinned out to the consistency I preferred.
+Add the salt and mix.
 Allow sitting at room temperature until ready to use.

 Notes